veath1/RRDS/README.md

 Real-time Ransomware Defense System through Windows-based User-level File Event Monitoring

 ---
-This code implements a system for detecting ransomware behavior and providing recovery mechanisms by hooking two critical Windows API functions: `ZwOpenFile` and `NtCreateFile`.
+This code implements a system for detecting ransomware behavior and providing recovery mechanisms by hooking two critical Windows API functions: `ZwOpenFile` and `CreateFileW`.
 These functions are commonly used for file creation and access, making them suitable targets for monitoring ransomware activity.
 Below is an analysis of the ransomware detection logic and the recovery process:

 ---

 # **Ransomware Detection Logic**

 1. **Hooking Mechanism:**
-   - The code uses the [Detours library](https://github.com/microsoft/Detours) to attach hooks to `ZwOpenFile` and `NtCreateFile` functions in `ntdll.dll`.
+   - The code uses the [Detours library](https://github.com/microsoft/Detours) to attach hooks to `ZwOpenFile` and `CreateFileW` functions in `ntdll.dll` and `kernel32.dll`.
-   - The hooks redirect calls to these functions through `Hooked_ZwOpenFile` and `Hooked_NtCreateFile`, where custom logic is applied.
+   - The hooks redirect calls to these functions through `Hooked_ZwOpenFile` and `Hooked_CreateFileW`, where custom logic is applied.

 2. **File Activity Monitoring:**
    - Both hooks capture information about file access and creation requests, such as: